 A bike ride to Rottingdean

-If you’re looking for a fun way to see more of the coast on your Brighton day trip, one of the best things to do is a bike ride to Rottingdean.
+If you’re looking for a fun way to explore the Brighton coast, one of the best things to do is a bike ride to Rottingdean.
 We hired bikes from Brighton Beach Bikes, located under the arches by the pier.

-The cycle route along the coast is traffic-free and flat and we were able to get to nearby Rottingdean and back in an hour.
+The coastal path is traffic-free and flat and we were able to cycle from Brighton to Rottingdean and back in an hour.

 You’ll pass Brighton Marina and could then be forgiven for thinking you were in Dover, as the cliffs are all white.

-If you need refreshments, there are two cafés along the way.
+If you need refreshments, you’ll find two cafés en route.
 Or, if you have more time continue to Saltdean and take a dip in the lido.

 - Time spent: 1 hour